 There is a little restaurant that I like to visit during my lunch break in Emerald Isle, NC called The Village Market.
 I will always check on Facebook to see what their specials are before I call in my order.
 The other day I saw they were featuring an awesome sandwich with tomatoes, mozzarella cheese, and pesto.
-I immediately knew this was going to be something I had to order and to also make at home: a Pesto Caprese Grilled Cheese.
+I immediately knew this was going to be something I had to order and to also make at home: this Pesto Caprese Grilled Cheese.

 I mean, how can you go wrong with gooey mozzarella cheese, fresh juicy tomatoes, pesto and balsamic vinegar on grilled rye bread?
 There’s just no way!

 The only way you can go wrong is if you burn it… if you pay attention and watch the darn thing like you’re supposed to, you’re good to go.
 The only reason I said that is because I’ve burned many a grilled cheese getting sidetracked.
 You know what I’m talkin’ about.
 Those times when you scrape off charred black off of the bread?
 Been there.